hashimotoshumpei/geneSTRUCTURE/README.md

 ### Input data

-You can use following csv files.
+You can use following csv files.Domain information should be specified using amino acid coordinates, whereas all other features should be defined using DNA sequence coordinates.
+Positions are indexed such that the “A” of the start codon (ATG) is designated as position 1.

 |  transcript_id  | deletions | insertions |  snps  |                    domains                    |
 | :-------------: | :-------: | :--------: | :-----: | :-------------------------------------------: |